authelia/authelia/docs/content/integration/proxies/skipper.md

 ---
 title: "Skipper"
 description: "An integration guide for Authelia and the Skipper reverse proxy"
-lead: "A guide on integrating Authelia with the Skipper reverse proxy."
+summary: "A guide on integrating Authelia with the Skipper reverse proxy."
 date: 2022-06-15T17:51:47+10:00
 draft: false
 images: []